 “My Lords, for 23 years, I was a Member of Parliament for the marginal seat of Northampton South.
 What a joy it is to see the majority in that marginal seat move from 1,000 to 4,400—it quadrupled.
 The reason for that was not just what was done on the ground but a reflection of the British people’s faith in the determination and leadership of our Prime Minister.
 I pay particular tribute to him for what he has done for our country.

 Sri Lanka is deeply concerned about the growing tensions in the Middle East following the assassination of a senior Iranian leader.

 Sri Lanka urges all parties to act with utmost restraint and maintain peace and security through constructive dialogue in order to de-escalate the threat to the stability of the region.

 Ministry of Foreign Relations

-The High Commissioner of Sri Lanka in the UK Manisha Gunasekera met with the Minister of State for the Commonwealth, UN and South Asia of the Foreign and Commonwealth Office of the UK on Thursday 7th November 2019.
-The meeting entailed discussion on issues of mutual interest in Sri Lanka – UK relations.
+The High Commissioner of Sri Lanka in the UK Manisha Gunasekera met with the former MP and former Minister of State for the Middle East and former Minister of State for South Asia at the Foreign & Commonwealth Office; former Minister of State at the Department of International Development; and long-standing friend of Sri Lanka, The Rt Hon Alistair Burt on Thursday 21st November 2019.
+The discussion involved the ways and means of promoting Sri Lanka – UK relations.